bruchh/co-creating/toolkit/docs/resources/about.md

 ## Contact

-Contact us with questions or to let us know of your 'Co-creating our city' project at [citiescomms@gmfus.org](mailto:citiescomms@gmfus.org)
+Contact us with questions or to let us know of your 'Co-Creating Our City' project at [citiescomms@gmfus.org](mailto:citiescomms@gmfus.org)

 ## Imprint